b2hinkle/ExcelDNAExample/README.md

 # ExcelDNATests
 Example Excel DNA add-in for reference.
-\nDemonstrates some useful/common functionality for Excel add-ins.
+Demonstrates some useful/common functionality for Excel add-ins.